-- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, or gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - our ability to implement business plans, forecasts, and other expectations, and identify and realize additional opportunities; and - general economic conditions and their impact on levels of spending by players, our awards partners, and our advertisers, including risks of inflation and recession and other macroeconomic conditions. - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - the accounting for our outstanding warrants to purchase shares of Class A common stock; - · our ability to develop, maintain, and improve our internal control over financial reporting; - our ability to maintain, protect, and enhance our intellectual property rights; - our ability to successfully defend litigation brought against us; - our ability to successfully close and integrate acquisitions to contribute to our growth objectives; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; and - the impact of the COVID-19 pandemic (including existing and possible future variants as well as vaccinations) on our business.
+- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, or gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - · market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - · factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - · our ability to implement business plans, forecasts, and other expectations, and identify and realize additional opportunities; and - general economic conditions and their impact on levels of spending by players, our awards partners, and our advertisers, including risks of inflation and recession and other macroeconomic conditions. - · our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - the accounting for our outstanding warrants to purchase shares of Class A common stock; - our ability to develop, maintain, and improve our internal control over financial reporting; - our ability to maintain, protect, and enhance our intellectual property rights; - our ability to successfully defend litigation brought against us; - · our ability to successfully identify, close and integrate acquisitions to contribute to our growth objectives; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; and - the impact of public health epidemics or pandemics (including COVID-19) on our business .